tooploox/visual_crowd_detector/README.md

 COVID-19 by pinpointing the most crowded spots.
 It was created while participating in https://www.hackcrisis.com/ hackathon.

+The application supports operators of monitoring systems to help them control if people don't gather in larger groups on what areas should be disinfected in particular.

 ## Example of usage
 People profiles marked in red marks gatherings.
 Red dots represents points where a lot of people have been passing.
 At the bottom total number of people in the image is shown.
 ![](imgs/example.png)

+A demo video is available on YouTube:  https://www.youtube.com/watch?v=vq6eWuhRTwI

 ## Environment preparation
 We strongly recommend docker usage, as it helps to keep dependencies for different project separate.
 If you prefer not